harplife/zettelkasten/language/International_Phonetic_Alphabet.md

 | Record    | `/ˈrɛkərd/`    | `/rɪˈkɔrd/`   |                  |

 ---
-#define A **Compound Noun** is a single noun formed by combining two or more words, often changing the original words' meanings to define a specific person, place, or thing.
+#define A **Compound Noun** is a single noun composed of two or more words that function together as a single unit, often changing the original words' meanings to define a specific person, place, or thing.
 They can be written as one solid word, or multiple separate words (spaced or hyphenated).
 - #example Compound Nouns : bedroom, ice cream, mother-in-law, newspaper

 Generally, primary stress is placed on the first element of the compound noun.

+---
+#define A **Compound Verb** is a single verb composed of two or more words that function together as a single unit, or a single subject performing multiple actions.
+They can be written as one solid word, or multiple separate words (spaced or hyphenated).
+- #example Compound Verbs : skydive, dry-clean, turn on

 ---
 Suffixes tend to cause the primary stress to move to the syllable immediately preceding them.